abideen11/craftchamp-project/README.md

 # DIYworkspace

-Disclaimer: CraftChamp is a fictional company.
-The CraftChamp name and IP are intended for educational purposes only.
+Disclaimer: The CraftChamp name and IP are intended for educational purposes only.

 CraftChamp is a website that has guides for numerous tasks.
-Guides also list all the materials needed for that task.
+Every task has a guide that list all the materials and instructions needed to complete the task.
 Categories for the tasks are Arts & Crafts, Automotive, Beauty, Carpentry, Cleaning Products, Electronics, Grooming and Hygiene Products.

-Below this line are instructions on cloning the repository in your environment.
+Below this line are instructions on cloning the repository.

 Setup: